getseabird/seabird/README.md

 Seabird is available under the terms of the Mozilla Public License v2, a copy of the license is distributed in the LICENSE file.

-Disclosure: We plan to distribute this application with an semi-optional yearly subscription price to support development.
+Note: This is paid software with an unlimited free trial.